Sawlogs & Sleepers

 Sleepers, initially hewn and then sawn, from our public native forests have been a critical component in building the Colony's and then the State's infrastructure.
-Figures for the annual numbers, or volumes, of sleepers taken from Victoria's native forests were first recorded in 1910/1911 and this table shows the number recorded in the following financial years (except 1918/1919) until 1985/86.
+Figures for the annual numbers, or volumes, of sleepers taken from Victoria's native forests were first recorded in 1910/1911 and the statistics link on this page shows the number recorded in the following financial years (except 1918/1919) until 1985/86.

 Simply put, the figures are astounding.
 For example, production peaked at 919509 sleepers in 1933/34, and over the total period examined the State's forests produced about 26,680,000 sleepers - more than 26 million.